 It’s a fact: Humans crave community.
-And with online membership sites becoming more and more popular in the online business world, we wanted to explore two different membership community platforms: Mighty Networks vs. Circle, to help you determine which one might be the best fit for your tribe.
+And with online membership sites becoming more and more popular in the online business world, we wanted to explore and review two different membership community platforms: Mighty Networks and Circle.so, to help you determine which one might be the best fit for your community.

 Way back in the day, it wasn't so difficult to build community.
 We organically found community at bars and churches, sporting events, and dinner parties.
 But since the advent of the Internet, it has become both easier, and harder, to find true community.
 Sure, we have social networks, but as we all know those can be noisy and distracting, and connections often don't get past the surface.